 The trap that so many hardware startups fall into is thinking they know what their potential customers really want.
 It’s very likely you are overconfident in your product features, and most of your assumptions will eventually be proven wrong.

 It is so easy to think you understand what thousands or millions of people will buy but that is a very dangerous mindset.
-From my experience you are much better off minimizing the number of assumptions you make about what customers want, and instead focus on getting real sales data.Finally, don't forget to download your free PDF: The Ultimate Guide to Develop Your New Electronic Hardware Product.
+From my experience you are much better off minimizing the number of assumptions you make about what customers want, and instead focus on getting real sales data.Finally, don't forget to download your free PDF: Ultimate Guide to Develop and Sell Your New Electronic Hardware Product.
 You will also receive my weekly newsletter where I share premium content not available on my blog.